-Choose Your Danny’s Engine Portal Help Topic Below
+Choose Your Automotive Engine Rebuild Help Topic Below

-The usual reasons for an automotive engine rebuild are loss of compression, excessive oil consumption, or excessive oil clearances.
-The symptoms of loss of compression are extended cranking (hard to start), lack of power, or a misfire (running rough).
-Consequently, All of these symptoms can be caused by lack of compression.
-But, they can also be caused by other things.
-So, before the engine is rebuilt it should be diagnosed, by performing a compression or leakdown test.
+The usual reasons for an automotive engine rebuild are loss of compression; excessive oil consumption, or excessive oil clearances.
+So, before the engine is rebuilt it should be diagnosed; by performing a compression or leakdown test.

-Oil consumption is the loss of motor oil even though there are no significant external oil leaks.
+Oil consumption is the loss of motor oil; even though there are no significant external oil leaks.
 It can be caused by worn valve guides; dried valve guide seals, stuck oil control rings, or excessive cylinder to piston clearance.
-It also can be caused by a very inexpensive (PCV) valve.
-So try replacing this first before condemning the engine.

-The most common symptom of excessive oil clearances is an awful knock coming from the engine.
+The most common symptom of excessive oil clearances; is an awful knock coming from the engine.
 Low oil pressure is also a symptom of excessive oil clearances, but is less common.
-Engine knock can be caused by worn rod bearings, main bearings, piston pins, pistons, and cam bearings.
-Sometimes some types of engine knock can be repaired with the engine in the car.
-The engine must be partially disassembled to know for sure.

 Is it worth it to rebuild or repair my engine?

-Most of the time it comes down to a personal choice.
-There is no good formulaic solution to the question.
+So, Most of the time it comes down to a personal choice.
 There are cases where it’s an easy decision.
 If the car is 20 years old with 300,000 miles on it and is falling apart at the seams; then it’s pretty obvious it makes no sense to fix it.
 If the car is 5 years old and in good shape it’s definitely worth fixing.
 Most of the cars that need engines fall somewhere in-between.

 So my car will be like new, right?